sjo92/resume-kanban/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Some test user info
+Username: John Doe
+email: johndoe@resume.com
+password: test123!
+role: admin

+## TO DO ##
+1. How to set the username and other user related info after signing up?
+2. How to build a new user and put relevant info into the object?
+See register() method in sign-in.component.ts
+3. How to filter values with uid in the firestore?
+On refresh, the user id indicates null See this.authService.GetUserData()